 Depression

-Depression is a term used very loosely these days.
-Two thirds of British adults (66%) have experienced depression; the vast majority more than one episode.
-The incidence of depression peaks in the young and very old.
+66% of British adults have experienced depression; the vast majority more than one episode.
 You are in the best position to judge whether what you are experiencing is 'abnormal' for you.

 Poor sleep - Insomnia and depression

+Many depressed people sleep badly, wake up feeling exhausted and are low in energy and motivation.
 Poor and broken sleep is one of the symptoms of depression, often alongside a lot of dreaming sleep.
 (Rapid Eye Movement - REM).
-The reason for the increased dreaming when in a depressed state is the amount of emotional arousal during the day - thinking about things that we feel anxious about.
+The reason for the increased dreaming when in a depressed state is the amount of emotional arousal during the day - thinking about things that we feel anxious or bad about.

 Dreams are our way of processing emotionally aroused, 'charged' thoughts.
 We do need a certain amount of dream sleep, but too much REM sleep is exhausting and stops us from getting the regenerative and refreshing sleep we need.

-Poor sleep leaves us feeling exhausted.
-Finding out about where to get help, and making an appointment can be the first big step out of depression.
+Finding out about where to get help, and making an appointment can be the first big step towards taking control and getting out of depression.

-Nobody need any longer be condemned to remain in a state of depression.
+Nobody needs to stay in a state of depression.
 I work with clients in very practical ways to lift depression fast.

 Recommended reading: